 The Royston Nave Memorial, now the Nave Museum, is listed on the US Department of the Interior's National Parks Service Register of Historic Places.
 It was commissioned by the widow of Royston Nave, Emma McFaddin McCan Nave.
 The building, a majestic Greek revival temple designed by San Antonio architect Atlee Ayers, opened in 1932 to house Nave’s paintings and contained the library of the Bronte Study Club.
 When the Victoria Public Library was opened in 1976, Mrs. Nave’s heirs, the McCan family, deeded the building to the city to be used as an art museum for the region.
 The city, in turn, rented the building to the newly created Victoria Regional Museum Association, formerly the McNamara-O’Connor Historical and Fine Arts Museum, to operate as a visual arts center.
-In December 2003 the city deeded over the property to the Victoria Regional Museum Association, which continues to operate the museum to this day.
+In December 2003, the city deeded over the property to the Victoria Regional Museum Association, which continues to serve the museum to this day.

 The museum is proud to host five to six art exhibitions per year featuring the works of local, regional, and national artists.
 Featuring a selection of fine art mediums, including paintings, sculptures, and handmade items as diverse as quilts and wood carvings, the goal of the Nave Museum is to enlighten, enrich, and educate through visual and cultural art.

 Have a question about the art on display?
-There is always staff on hand to enrich your visit with history and information about the displays and permanent exhibits.
+There is always staff to enrich your visit with history, information about the shows, and permanent exhibit.